109

 William Meade, a perhaps unusually straight-laced

-Anglican, cited this contract as an example which
+Anglican, cited this contract as an example

 shows at how early a period that kind of dissipation